Scripture Reference: Matthew 4:1-11

 - Firstly, Satan tried to get a very hungry Jesus to turn stones into bread.
 His hunger was no different than what we would have felt.
 When Jesus “became flesh” (John 1) he was able to suffer the pain and emotions as humans do.
 His ability to do miracles was not to be used to satisfy human cravings.
 His power was to be used to draw men to God.
 Jesus did not give into this temptation but used the Scripture to point out the fact that God is more important than food (Deuteronomy 8:3).

 - Secondly, Satan tried to get Jesus to test God’s power by throwing himself off the highest point (pinnacle) of the roof of the temple.
 If Satan could get Jesus to doubt God’s ability to save him then he would reveal a basic distrust on Jesus’ part.
 This did not work because Jesus had complete trust in God.
 If we trust someone, we do not have to test them.
 Jesus quoted Scripture one last time (Deuteronomy 6:16).

 Matthew 4:11 shows that angels took care of Jesus following the temptations.

 Way to Introduce the Story:

 Divide the class into two teams and play a game of “tug of war.”
 After the game, talk about how it feels to be pulled in two directions.
 “That is how temptation is.
 God is trying to pull you in the direction of doing what is right.
-Satan is trying to pull you into a direction where you are doing wrong.
+Satan is trying to pull you in a direction where you are doing wrong.
 No matter how good you are being, Satan still tries to get you to do bad things.
-In today’s story we are going to learn about how Satan even tried to get Jesus to do wrong.
+In today’s story, we are going to learn about how Satan even tried to get Jesus to do wrong.
 That’s right, the Devil even tempted Jesus!”